WilliamVisentini/BoTW-API/README.md

 # BOTW-API [TODO]

-A RESTful API for accessing and exploring the vast world of **The Legend of Zelda: Breath of the Wild (BOTW)**.
+A RESTful API for accessing and exploring the world of **The Legend of Zelda: Breath of the Wild**.
 This API provides detailed information about items, characters, locations, enemies, and more from the game.
 Perfect for developers building apps, fan sites, or tools for BOTW enthusiasts.

 ## Features